jtalborough/roosterbots-site/content/about.md

 *Coaching staff information coming soon*

-## Current Season
+## 2025-2026 Season

-*Information about our current robot and competition season*
+We're excited to compete in the 2025-2026 FIRST Tech Challenge season!
+Follow our journey as we design, build, and program our robot for this year's game challenge.

+### Competition Schedule

+*Competition dates and locations coming soon*

+### Our Robot

+*Robot details and specifications coming soon*

 ## Contact Us